tiprankstipranks

 Our level of indebtedness could negatively impact our access to the capital markets and our ability to satisfy financial covenants under our existing credit agreement.

-Our U.S. debt service requirements are significant in relation to our U.S. revenue and cash flow.
+We have incurred substantial amounts of indebtedness to fund the acquisition of Enercon in 2024, and we may need to incur additional indebtedness to finance operations or for other general corporate purposes.
+Our consolidated principal amount of outstanding indebtedness was $287.5 million at December 31, 2024, resulting in a Leverage Ratio of 2.1x Consolidated EBITDA, each as defined and calculated in accordance with our credit agreement.
+Accordingly, our U.S. debt service requirements are significant in relation to our U.S. revenue and cash flow.
 This leverage exposes us to risk in the event of downturns in our business, in our industry or in the economy generally, and may impair our operating flexibility and our ability to compete effectively.
 Our current credit agreement requires us to maintain certain covenant ratios.
-If we do not continue to satisfy these required ratios or receive waivers from our lenders, we will be in default under the credit agreement, which could result in an accelerated maturity of our debt obligations.
+For example, the applicable credit agreement covenant pertaining to the Leverage Ratio referenced above provides, subject to certain exceptions, that our Leverage Ratio must not exceed 3.50 to 1.00.
+Additionally, the interest rate that we pay under our credit agreement increases as our Leverage Ratio increases.
+If we do not continue to satisfy the required ratios including the Leverage Ratio or receive waivers from our lenders, we will be in default under the credit agreement, which could result in an accelerated maturity of our debt obligations.
 We cannot assure investors that we will be able to access private or public debt or equity on satisfactory terms, or at all.
 Any equity financing that could be arranged may dilute existing shareholders and any debt financing that could be arranged may result in the imposition of more stringent financial and operating covenants.

 Corporate Activity and Growth - Risk 1